bdw429s/RailoPasswordManagement/readme.txt

 Normally, you won't need me, but sometimes you need to edit the config files directly.

-All you need is the passwordManager.cfc file in the model directory, but if you want you can run this entire directory as a small ColdBox LITE app that will allow you to punch in your passwords into a field field to have them encrypted/decrypted for you.
+All you need is the passwordManager.cfc file in the model directory, but if you want you can run this entire directory as a small ColdBox LITE app that will allow you to punch in your passwords into a form field to have them encrypted/decrypted for you.

 hashAdministrator - Use this to mimic the same SHA-256 hashing that the Railo administrator uses for server and web context passwords.
 You can't duplicate this with the CFML hash() function.